tom-seddon/ADJI/README.md

 1 MHz bus, so you might want to save the old value of ACCCON and restore it afterwards.

 # Technical info

+There isn't tons of spare memory, so the ROM's state has to be squeezed in.
+Here's where it lives.

 ## Master 128

-Filing systems get to store a few bytes of data in HAZEL to cooperate with the filing system switcher.
-The ROM does this, and stores its state in that area.
+The ROM stores its state in a dummy filing system entry in HAZEL.
+This buys it a few bytes that are fairly unlikely to get overwritten.

-The filing system it pretends to be is impossible to select.
+It's impossible to select the filing system it pretends to be.

+To handle persistence across a BREAK, the following areas are also
+used:

+- &287-&289 (BREAK intercept routine) - xvector/overlay settings info

 ## Electron